philipperoubert/cryptick/README.md

 1. Get a Coingecko API key
 	1. Head over to [Coingecko](https://www.coingecko.com/en/api/pricing) and click on "Create Free Account" (or choose for a paid subscription, up to you!)
-	2. Once your account created, head over to the [Developer Dashboard](https://www.coingecko.com/en/developers/dashboard)
+	2. Once your account is created, head over to the [Developer Dashboard](https://www.coingecko.com/en/developers/dashboard)
 	3. Click on "+ Add New Key", and make note of the API Key (you will need it for later!)
 2. After installing Cryptick onto your device, your device should be on the set up page, if not, press on the right-most button (make sure your device is plugged in).
 3. Follow the instructions on the screen